Effective date: March 30, 2026

 13. Limitation of liability

-General disclaimer:
+General disclaimer

-Scope of liability:
+Scope of liability

-Our liability related to health and safety matters is subject to the limitations set forth in our Terms of Service, including:
+To the fullest extent permitted by applicable law, our liability related to health and safety matters is subject to the limitations set forth in our Terms of Service, including:

 - We are not liable for indirect, consequential, or incidental damages